jojonas/jojonas.github.io/content/posts/wireshark-vpn/index.md

 {{< code language="python" source="../python-vpn/crapvpn.py" snippet="xor" >}}

 {{< notice example >}}
-If you want to follow along but do want to set up/run the VPN client, you can find the PCAP file used for this post [here](crapvpn_key0011223344.pcapng).
+If you want to follow along but don't want to set up/run the VPN client, you can find the PCAP file used for this post [here](crapvpn_key0011223344.pcapng).
 The XOR key used for encryption is `00 11 22 33 44`.
 {{< /notice >}}

 ## Wireshark Dissectors

 Most Wireshark dissectors are written in C. Their source code can be found in the Wireshark source directory [`/epan/dissectors`](https://github.com/wireshark/wireshark/tree/master/epan/dissectors).
-However, for personal use and prototyping, Wireshark also supports dissectors written in Lua.
+However, for research and prototyping, Wireshark also supports dissectors written in Lua.
 By default, Wireshark loads all Lua plugins in the [plugin folders](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).
 The personal plugin folder is located at `~/.local/lib/wireshark/plugins` on Linux and at `%APPDATA%\Wireshark\plugins` on Windows[^1], and if you place a `<name>.lua` file there, it will be picked up at the next start or when plugins are reloaded.

 {{< notice tip >}}
 You can reload all Lua plugins in Wireshark using the menu entry _Analyze_ > _Reload Lua Plugins_ or the keyboard shortcut `Ctrl`+`Shift`+`L`.